 If you need help filing a claim for Social Security disability benefits, we can prepare your application.
 If you have filed a claim and your application has been rejected, we can appeal the decision.
-To schedule a free consultation with an experienced SSD lawyer, contact us today.
+To schedule a free consultation with an experienced SSD advocate, contact us today.

-From our convenient office location in Long Beach — across the street from the Long Island Rail Road terminal — attorney Dennis Berkowsky serves clients throughout Long Island.
+From our convenient office location in Long Beach — across the street from the Long Island Rail Road terminal — advocate Dennis Berkowsky serves clients throughout Long Island.
 As a local law firm, we are able to provide personal attention to our clients, one client at a time.

 What Are Social Security Disability Benefits?